Securing Change is a 3-year project offering support to families who have been residents at a St Michael's centre.

 Securing Change will be evaluated by the Centre for Abuse & Trauma Studies (CATS) at Middlesex University.

-We are most grateful to have secured funding from The Big Lottery, The Philip King Charitable Trust, The Pilgrim Trust, The Tudor Trust, KPMG Foundation, The Elizabeth and Prince Zaiger Trust, other trusts and individual donors to pilot this work.
+We are most grateful to have secured funding from The National Lottery Community Fund, The Philip King Charitable Trust, The Pilgrim Trust, The Tudor Trust, KPMG Foundation, The Elizabeth and Prince Zaiger Trust, other trusts and individual donors to pilot this work.